-With or without a hearing, before reaching a determination regarding responsibility, the decision-maker(s) will afford each party the opportunity to:
+Before reaching a determination regarding responsibility, the decision-maker will afford each party the opportunity to:

-- a) Submit written, relevant questions that a party wants asked of any party or witness within ten (10) actual school days students are in session after the parties have received the investigative report; - b) Provide each party with the answers given by any party or witness within ten (10) actual school days students are in session of receiving the questions; and - c) Allow for additional, limited follow-up questions and responses from each party to occur within ten (10) actual school days students are in session after the parties have received responses to their initial questions.
+- a) Submit written, relevant questions that a party wants asked of any party or witness within ten (10) days after the parties have received the investigative report; - b) Provide each party with the answers given by any party or witness within ten (10) days of receiving the questions; and - c) Allow for additional, limited follow-up questions and responses from each party to occur within five (5) days after the parties have received responses to their initial questions. - d) Provide each party with any responses to their follow up questions within five (5) days of receiving the questions.

 Questions and evidence about a complainant's sexual predisposition or prior sexual behavior will not be considered, unless the questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
-The decision-maker(s) will explain to the party proposing the questions any decision to exclude a question as not relevant.
+The decision-maker will explain to the party proposing the questions any decision to exclude a question as not relevant.

-The decision-maker(s) will issue a written determination regarding responsibility to the Title IX Coordinator, the Superintendent, and all parties simultaneously within ten (10) actual school days students are in session after all follow-up questions have been responded to or after the hearing, if one has been provided.
+The decision-maker will issue a written determination regarding responsibility to the Title IX Coordinator, the Superintendent, and all parties simultaneously within ten (10) days after all follow-up questions have been responded to or the time to submit such questions has passed, or within twenty (20) days of the parties' receipt of the investigative report, if no questions are asked.

-To reach this determination, the decision-maker(s) will use the clear and convincing evidence standard which is the standard of evidence that will be applied in all formal complaints of sexual harassment.
-This standard is understood to mean concluding that a fact is highly probable to be true.
+To reach this determination, the decision-maker(s) will use a preponderance of the evidence standard which is the standard of evidence that will be applied in all formal complaints of sexual harassment.
+This standard is understood to mean that the party with the burden of persuasion must prove that a proposition is more probably true than false meaning a probability of truth greater than 50 %.